Interception

 VPN mode fails

-- Requires Administrator privileges
+- Requires Administrator privileges on Windows or root/CAP_NET_ADMIN on Linux

 - Check for conflicting VPN software